splunk/splunk-operator/docs/PremiumApps.md

         secretRef: splunk-s3-secret
 ```

-In order to use strict mode of sslEnablment, you can enable SSL on splunkd using extraEnv variable SPLUNK_HTTP_ENABLESSL as given below:
+In order to use strict mode of sslEnablment, you can enable SSL on splunkd using the extraEnv variable SPLUNK_HTTP_ENABLESSL as shown below:

 ```yaml
 apiVersion: enterprise.splunk.com/v4